GoyWebdesign/codelights/readme.txt

 == Screenshots ==

+1. Using with SiteOrigin panels builder
-1. Special button for generating and modifying shortcodes
+2. Special button for generating and modifying shortcodes
-2. Great customizability with an intuitive to use editor
+3. Great customizability with an intuitive to use editor
-3. Editing sidebar widget from admin page
+4. Editing sidebar widget from admin page
-4. Editing sidebar widget from customizer
+5. Editing sidebar widget from customizer
-5. Using with SiteOrigin panels builder

 == Changelog ==

-= 1.0.1 =
+= 1.0.5 =
 * New: FlipBox order settings for both front and back sides
 * Fixed: FlipBox flanks background color calculation and border style
 * Fixed: FlipBox cover open animation glitch in WebKit browsers
+* Fixed: FlipBox and Interactive Banner mobile touch behaviour
+* Fixed: Cleaned excess admin assets, added plugin version to assets to bypass caching after update

 = 1.0 =
 * Initial version.